This website provides information for general purposes only.Read our full disclaimer

 CMVM #2257

 Capital at risk.
 Past performance isn't indicative of future returns.
+Figures are shown in euro (EUR); fees reduce returns, and for investors funding from another currency amounts may rise or fall with exchange rates.
 This is not investment advice.

 Historical Performance